 Seasonal Factors and Resort Facilities:

-Public holidays and religious festivals throughout the year (particularly Ramadan) may have an impact on the ambience of a destination and the reliability of shops, banks and other facilities.
+Public holidays and religious festivals throughout the year (particularly Ramadan) may have an impact on the ambiance of a destination and the reliability of shops, banks, and other facilities.

-Please be aware that on any African safari, your clients may be taken into close contact with wild animals.
+Please be aware that on any African safari tour, guests may be taken into close contact with wild animals.
 Attacks by wild animals are rare, but no safari into the African wilderness can guarantee that this will not occur.

 Neither Acquire Adventures Safaris, nor its employees, nor its suppliers can be held responsible for any injury or incident on the safari.
 Please note that many safari camps are unfenced and animals are able to wander through the camps at all times of the day and night.

 In most of the safari lodges where electricity is provided by a generator, these are turned off late at night until early morning the following day.

 In Kenya, the general voltage is 240 and the frequency is 50 Hz.
 The British three rectangular blade plugs are common.
 Some National Park Lodges/Safari Camps only have power in the early mornings and evenings.
 Batteries may be recharged in camps during the day but it is wise to double-check with the Lodge/Safari Camp Manager.